Best Way to Cook Live Lobster and Lobster Tail at Home

 • 5 lbs: 25 minutes

-Cooking Clams with your lobsters?
+Cooking clams with your lobsters?
 Place the netted bag of clams on top of the lobsters and steam both at the same time.

-How to Cook a Lobster by Boiling
+How to Boil a Lobster?

 The shell of the lobster flavors the bubbling water, which in turn, flavors the lobster meat!